hpiwowar/citation11k/analysis/stats.md

 How can we interpret a citation boost of 10 to 30%?
 Is it a large enough to motivate authors?
 Future research is needed to understand author views on the trade-off between citation advantage (and other data archiving benefits) and perceived archiving costs.
 For journals, a 10-30% citation boost is likely very motivating, given that journals currently fight for impact factor scores to two decimal places.
 What about funders?
 How is this citation boost related to more efficient and effective science?

+### data reuse

 A clear case can be made for data reuse contributing to a stellar scientific ROI [Nature letter], and at least part of an open data citation boost likely comes from data reuse attribution.
 To verify that some of the data collection papers in this study were cited in the context of data reuse, we manually reviewed a random <code class="knitr inline">138</code> sample of the citations in our analysis.
 We found that <code class="knitr inline">6</code>%
 (95% CI: <code class="knitr inline">3</code>%
 to <code class="knitr inline">11</code>%) of the citations were in the context of data reuse.

-Understanding data reuse patterns required a larger sample could easily be assembled through manual classification of citation context.
-Instead, our explorations of data reuse patterns leveraged an alternate practice for data reuse attribution: direct mention of a dataset's name and identifier (traditionally an accession number) within the body of a full-text research article.
+Understanding data reuse patterns required a larger sample could easily be assembled through manual classification of citation context, so we collected a second dataset.
+Our explorations of data reuse patterns leveraged an alternate practice for data reuse attribution: direct mention of a dataset's name and identifier (traditionally an accession number) within the body of a full-text research article.

-Our results suggest the data collection team published almost all of its reuse papers within two years of the data being made publicly available.
-In contrast, data reuse papers by third-party authors continued to accumulate rapidly 6 years after the data was made publicly available.
-The level of third-party data use was high: for 100 datasets deposited in year 0, we estimate that 40 papers in PubMed reused a dataset by year 2, 100 by year 4, and more than 150 by year 7.
+We found that the data collection team published almost all of its papers within two years of the data being made publicly available.
+In contrast, data reuse papers by third-party authors continued to accumulate 6 years after the data was made publicly available.
+The level of third-party data use was high: for 100 datasets deposited in year 0, we estimate that 40 papers in PubMed reused a dataset by year 2, 100 by year 4, and more than 150 by year 5.
 This data reuse curve held remarkably constant for data deposited between 2004 and 2009.
-Microarray datasets made available in 2001 and 2002 were reused much more often, probably because of their ground-breaking roles.
-The reuse growth trend for data deposited in 2003 has been slower, perhaps because 2003 data is not as ground-breaking as earlier data, and is probably less standards-compliant than later data.
+Microarray datasets made available in 2001 and 2002 were reused much more often -- every single dataset deposited in 2001 has been reused in a third-party paper.
+This is probably because of their ground-breaking roles.
+The reuse growth trend for data deposited in 2003 has been slower, perhaps because 2003 data is not as ground-breaking as earlier data, and it is likely less standards-compliant and technically relevant than later data.

+Third-party reuse papers are being published at about the same rate as new datasets are made available.
+Recent reuse analyses use more datasets, on average, than older reuse studies.
+75% of reuse studies in 2010 used at least 3 datasets.
+Published analyses are most likely to include data published between 3 and 6 years ago, normalized for how many datasets were deposited each year.

 These results suggest that the lower citation boost we observed for recent papers is due, at least in part, to a relatively short followup time.

-Analysis of the accession number mentions revealed that data reuse was driven by a broad base of datasets: at least 21% of the datasets deposited in both 2003 and 2007 had been reused by third parties, and 17% of datasets from 2009.
+Analysis of the accession number mentions revealed that data reuse was driven by a broad base of datasets: at minimum of 20% of the datasets deposited between 2003 and 2007 have been reused by third parties.
 We note these proportions are gross underestimates since they only include reuses we observed as accession number mentions in PubMed Central; no attempt has been made to extrapolate these distribution statistics to all of PubMed, or to reflect attributions through citations.
 Further, many important instances of data reuse do not leave a trace in the published literature, such as those in education and training.
 Nonetheless, even these conservative estimates suggest that reuse finds value in a wide range of datasets, not simply a "very reusable" elite.

 Data reuse, and the attendant efficiencies and discoveries, is a primary motivation for requiring that research data be made available.
 Consequently, accurate measurement of data reuse is particularly important.
 Future work can improve on the current study and previous studies by considering and integrating all methods of data use attribution.
 This holistic effort would include identifying citations to the paper that describes the data collection, mentions of the dataset identifier itself -- whether in full text, the references section, or supplementary information -- citations to the dataset as a first-class research object, and even mentions of the data collection investigators in acknowledgement sections.
 The citations and mentions would need classification based on context to ensure they are in the context of data reuse.

 Estimates of data reuse could then be used to estimate the impact of policy decisions.
 For example, do embargo periods decrease the level of data reuse?
 Do restrictive or poorly articulated licencing terms decrease data reuse?
 Which types of data reuse are facilitate by robust data standards and which types are unaffected?

+### other sources of citations

 We note that while an open data citation boost is likely largely driven by citation for data reuse, open data may directly or indirectly inspire citations for other reasons as well.
 The literature on "Open Access Citation Benefit" has articulated several possible sources of OA citation boost, including Selection Bias and Early View ["Craig2007"].
 Inspired by this work, we suggest several possible sources for an "Open Data Citation Benefit":